-Nikon D3400 versus Sony A6000
+Nikon D3400 vs Sony A6000

-The Nikon D3400 and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in August 2016 and February 2014.
+The Nikon D3400 and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in August 2016 and February 2014.
 The D3400 is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 Body comparison: Nikon D3400 vs Sony A6000